abbylloyd03/streaming-02-multiple-processes/README.md

 ## Deadlock

-Deadlock is a special kind of locking issue where a proces is waiting on a resource or process, that is waiting also.
+Deadlock is a special kind of locking issue where a process is waiting on a resource or process, that is waiting also.

 Rather than crashing, a system in deadlock may wait indefinitely,